cooperhewitt/go-pubsocketd/README.md

 ### server

-Something like this should be printed to your `pubsocketd` 's server logs.
+Something like this should be printed to your `pubsocketd` server logs.

 	2014/07/20 13:43:52 [127.0.0.1:50005][connect] hello world